menafkasap/react-native-callkeep/README.md

     Object with data passed together with specific event so it can be handled in the same way like original event, for example `({ callUUID })` for `answerCall` event if `name` is `RNCallKeepPerformAnswerCallAction`

 ### - checkReachability

-On Android when the application is in background, after a certain delay the OS will close every connection with informing about it.
-So we have to check if the application is reachable before making a call from the native phone application.

 ```js
 RNCallKeep.addEventListener('checkReachability', () => {